bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 5. Optimize your Workflows with Steps like [Bitrise.io Cache Pull](https://app.bitrise.io/integrations/steps/cache-pull) and [Bitrise.io Cache Push](https://app.bitrise.io/integrations/steps/cache-push).
 6. Need help?
 [Contact us](https://support.bitrise.io/hc/en-us).

-If you are interested in the main Jenkins-Bitrise differences and how Bitrise enhance your mobile development process, then browse through the guide below.
+If you are interested in the main Jenkins-Bitrise differences and how Bitrise enhance your mobile development process, then continue with the guide below.

 ## Managing Builds in Jenkins and Bitrise